-Why worry about managing your image keywords?
+Why worry about managing your image tags?

 This easiness of creating keywords will start becoming a problem when you can’t remember what keywords you have assigned to images that contain similar elements.